Melb-Uni/SP-Boxjelly_Frontend/README.md

 Relevant files is:
 src/ProjectPage/ProjectSettingsPage.js

-This page allows the user to check and update the link of Github, Jira.
+This page allows the user to check and update the link of Github, Jira and personal token of Github account.
 Paste the link of the two channels on this page to get all the information easily on other pages.
+The system will not run smoothily before completing configuration.

 ## 5.8 Login Page